 - Slow down.
 Yield or stop for pedestrians.
 Use your horn when you come to a crosswalk or intersection. - Be careful that you don't pin or crush someone.
-For example: Never drive your truck toward anyone standing in front of a fixed object.

-- Never allow anyone to ride on your truck. - Keep others away from your truck while you're working. - Don't let anyone use your truck unless they are trained and certified. - Watch out for power unit swing when turning.
+For example: Never move your truck toward anyone standing in front of a fixed object. - Never allow anyone to ride on your truck. - Keep others away from your truck while you're working. - Don't let anyone use your truck unless they are trained and certified.